Marketing, Manufacturing, Packaging & Labeling, Advertising

 Also, the holders of sanitary registrations may include in the label of pharmaceutical products, the markings or language related to industrial property rights (trademarks and patents) as required by law to exert the rights therein conferred.

 16. What items may not be included in labeling and packaging?

 S.D.
-03/2010 expressly states that advertising or promotional texts may be included in the label of pharmaceutical products.
+03/2010 expressly states that advertising or promotional texts may not be included in the label of pharmaceutical products.

 According to the general rules under CPA, the information included in the products, labels, packaging, advertising of goods and services must be capable of verification and shall not contain expressions that mislead or deceive the consumer.

 17. What are the restrictions and requirements for the marketing and advertising of medicines and devices?

 Pharmaceutical prescription drugs -.i.e. with condition of sale under simple, retained or official prescriptions- cannot be advertised nor be subject to other activities to make the product known.
 Prescription drugs can, however be informed and promoted directly to the prescribing physician or the dispensing pharmacist.